diliprk/DLFND/README.md

 # DLFND
-Projects done as part of  *Deep Learning Foundations* NanoDegree Program at _Udacity_
+Reviewed Projects done as part of  *Deep Learning Foundations* NanoDegree Program at _Udacity_